-While becoming a real estate agent is certainly one way of gaining the industry knowledge you need, you don't need your real estate license in order to add a rental property or a REIT to your portfolio.
+While becoming a real estate agent is certainly one way of gaining the industry knowledge you need, you don't need your real estate license to add a rental property or real estate investment trust (REIT) to your portfolio.
 However, you may feel more comfortable completing a basic real estate education course before you take on any property investment.
-So where do you begin?
+So, where do you begin?

 Many colleges and universities offer real estate certification programs in residential or commercial real estate.
 While these are not the same as a real estate license, they do provide a sound education in the field.
-Check with a local college to see if one is offered there; if not, there are many schools across the country that offer online programs you can complete no matter where you live.
+Check with a local college to see whether one is offered there.
+If not, there are many schools across the country that offer online programs you can complete no matter where you live.

 If you'd prefer to take a one-off real estate investing course rather than a full certification program, check out Udemy.
-This online learning platform offers classes that cover numerous aspects of real estate investing, including analyzing rental opportunities, fix-and-flip investment strategy, and multifamily investments.
+This online learning platform offers classes that cover numerous aspects of real estate investing, including analyzing rental opportunities, utilizing the fix-and-flip investment strategy, and investing in multifamily real estate.

 Read to learn more about real estate investing

 Aside from a traditional or online course in real estate investing, there's plenty of literature and media about the business.
 Here's how to narrow it all down.

 Every newspaper has a section that features not only commercial and residential real estate listings but also trends for that area.
 Whether you read the digital or paper version, make sure to include the newspaper as your daily/weekly reading material for every community you intend to invest in.
 This is one of the best ways to keep on top of what's happening in the neighborhoods you invest in and to find opportunities for investment in the local commercial and residential real estate market.

 Yes, there are many blogs out there on the internet, and it may be hard at first to wade through them all.
 The best way is to start with an internet search for blogs in your intended niche/residential area, and you'll see which you should follow.